YerupalleVamsi/Leetcode/LeetCode/Max-Difference-You-Can-Get-From-Changing-an-Integer/README.md

 # Max Difference You Can Get From Changing an Integer

 Can you solve this real interview question?
 Max Difference You Can Get From Changing an Integer - You are given an integer num.
-You will apply the following steps to nums two times independently:
+You will apply the following steps to num two separate times:

  * Pick a digit x (0 <= x <= 9).
  * Pick another digit y (0 <= y <= 9).
 Note y can be equal to x.